Automatic Search Intervals for the Smoothing Parameter in Penalized Splines

 \section{Penalized B-Splines}

-There exists a wide variety of penalized splines, depending on the exact choice of basis and penalty.
-Examples include natural cubic spline basis with a derivative penalty \citep[section 5.3.1]{Wood-GAMs-book}, thin-plate spline basis with a derivative penalty \citep[section 5.5.1]{Wood-GAMs-book}, truncated power basis with a ridge penalty \citep{SemiPar-book-2003} and the penalized B-splines family, i.e., B-splines \citep{deBoor-book} with a derivative or difference penalty.
-See \citet{gps-paper} for an excellent description of this family.
-For this family, the PLS objective can be expressed as:
+There exists a wide variety of penalized splines, depending on the setup of basis and penalty.
+If we choose the basis functions $\Bcal_j(x)$, $j = 1, \ldots, p$ to be B-splines \citep{deBoor-book} and accompany them by either a difference penalty or a derivative penalty, we arrive at a particular class of penalized splines: the penalized B-splines family.
+This family has three members: O-splines \citep{O-splines-1}, standard P-splines \citep{P-splines} and general P-splines \citep{gps-paper}; see the last reference for a good overview of this family.
+For this family, the matrix $\bm{S}$ in \eqref{eqn: PLS} can be induced by $\bm{S} = \bm{D}_m^{\trans}\bm{D}_m$.
+Therefore, the PLS objective can be expressed as:

-where $\bm{S} = \bm{D}_m^{\trans}\bm{D}_m$ in connection with \eqref{eqn: PLS}.
-Family members differ in the type of knots underlying the $n \times p$ B-spline design matrix $\bm{B}$, as well as the $(p - m) \times p$ matrix $\bm{D}_{m}$ applied to B-spline coefficients $\bm{\beta}$.
-Standard P-splines \citep{P-splines} are tailored for B-splines on equidistant knots, while O-splines \citep{O-splines-1} and general P-splines \citep{gps-paper} also accommodate B-splines on unevenly spaced knots.
-As for $\bm{D}_{m}$, standard and general P-splines use a standard and general difference matrix, respectively, while O-splines use a matrix associated with a derivative penalty that penalizes $\int f^{(m)}(x)^2 \textrm{d}x$.
-In general, we can define $\bm{B}$ for B-splines of order $d \ge 2$ and $\bm{D}_{m}$ for penalty order $1 \le m \le d - 1$.
-See Appendix \ref{Appendix A} for concrete examples.
-In practice, $\bm{D}_{m}$ can be conveniently computed by function \texttt{SparseD} from package \textbf{gps}.